DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

       - XP Cost: 3
    - Prereq Skill: Finesse > 1
    - Prereq Power: Attack, Mystic
-   - Tags: None
+   - Tags: Multi-target

 - Name: Attack, Mystic Dual-Wield Master
    - Description: You are a master of wielding two weapons in combat.
-   - Mechanic: On your turn, you may take a second Mystic Attack.
+   - Mechanic: On your turn, you may take a second Mystic Attack as a Minor Action.
    - Type: Minor
       - XP Cost: 1
    - Prereq Level: 3
    - Prereq Power: Attack, Mystic Dual-Shot
-   - Tags: None
+   - Tags: Multi-target

 ## Companion

 - Name: Creature Connection
    - Description: You have developed a connection with a creature in your setting (e.g., animal, spirit, robot).
 At the end of a Full Rest you can attune to an animal as a Companion.
    - Mechanic: At the end of a Full Rest, you attempt to connect with a creature to take them as a Companion.
 The GM determines if this attempt was successful and may ask for a relevant Skill check.
 Unlike other Simple Powers, taking this Power costs 5 XP.
-   - Type: Minor
+   - Type: Passive
       - XP Cost: 3
    - Prereq Skill: Craft > 1 or Knowledge > 1
    - Tags: Companion